 Scholarly Commons Citation

 Schrag, Philip G., "Federal Student Loan Repayment Assistance for Public Interest Lawyers and other Employees of Governments and Nonprofit Organizations" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 414.
+414.